debarun1234/Nestle-HR-AI-Assistant/README.md

    ```bash
    python main.py
    ```
-⚠️_Note: If you are using a Jupyter Notebook, run the cells as needed._
+_⚠️Note: If you are using a Jupyter Notebook, run the cells as needed._

 ### Monitoring and Optimization
 1. **Monitor GPU Usage:**